The ACL is currently working on six programs of research:

 Meta-Analytic Projects.
 The ACL is currently pursuing several meta-analytic projects on cooperation.

-Personality and prosocial behavior in economic games (Isabel Thielmann, Daniel Balliet, & Giuliana Spadaro)
+Personality and prosocial behavior (Isabel Thielmann, Daniel Balliet, & Giuliana Spadaro)

 Cross-Societal Variation in Cooperation (Giuliana Spadaro, Daniel Balliet, Caroline Graf, Mingliang Yuan, Shuxian Jin, Sakura Arai, Bela Rinderu)